The content of this page is only available in English

 2012-19 Studies of Philosophy, Economics, Politics, and History at the University of Göttingen, Universitat de Barcelona, and Universiteit Gent.
 2014 Bachelor of Arts in Philosophy and History; 2016 Master of Arts in Philosophy with a focus on (meta)ethics; 2017 Bachelor of Arts in Politics and Economics; 2019 Master of Science in International Economics with a focus on quantitative methods.
 Since 2020 PhD candidate in the program "Applied Statistics and Empirical Methods".

-- since 2020 research associate at the Chair for Empirical International Economics
+- since 01/2020 research assistant at the Chair for Empirical International Economics, University of Göttingen.

 - philosophy of science and applied ontology